-I would like to introduce you to Arbor Heights Bible Church.
+I would like to welcome you and introduce you to Arbor Heights Bible Church.
 We are Reformed in our doctrine, as our Doctrinal Statement will attest.
 We practice the verse-by-verse exposition of Scripture.
-We recently completed a year-long study of Paul’s letter to the Galatians and have now embarked upon the study of The Gospel of John.
+We are currently in an exposition of The Gospel of John on Sunday mornings.

-We practice and encourage “family integrated worship.”
+We practice and encourage "family integrated worship."
 This means that we encourage parents to keep their children in the worship service with them.
-As a convenience, we have a room off the sanctuary with a closed-circuit feed if a parent needs to attend to a child's needs.
+As a convenience, we have a room off the sanctuary with a closed-circuit feed of the worship service if a parent needs to attend to a child's needs.